bobheadxi/bobheadxi.github.io/content/_posts/2024-6-20-multi-single-tenant.md

 ## The future

+Sadly, I no longer work on the Sourcegraph Cloud platform, but since its launch, this system has delivered on our goals: today, the Cloud control plane operates over 150 completely isolated single-tenant Sourcegraph instances with a core team of just 2 to 3 engineers, nearly double the size of the fleet when we started this project.

-Sadly, I no longer work on the Sourcegraph Cloud platform, but I've seen some pretty nifty extensions have been built: an automatic disk resizer, and "ephemeral instances", which can be used internally to deploy a branch of a Sourcegraph codebase to a temporary Cloud instance with just a few commands.
+The Cloud control plane has also proven extensible: I've seen some pretty nifty extensions built since I departed the project, like an automatic disk resizer and "ephemeral instances", which can be used internally to deploy a branch of a Sourcegraph codebase to a temporary Cloud instance with just a few commands.
+Various features have also been added to accomodate scaling needs and specific customer requirements.

 The rollout of the Cloud control plane, and adoption of Cloud from customers, have battle-tested the platform, and a lot of work has been done to cover more edge cases and improve the resilience of the Cloud control plane.
 There's also DX improvements, such as robust support for our internal concepts in [ArgoCD](https://argo-cd.readthedocs.io/en/stable/), allowing health and progress summaries to be surfaced in a friendly interface:

 ![](/assets/images/posts/multi-single-tenant/argocd-1.png)

-Through all this the core concepts have largely remained since I left the team however, which is a relief for sure.
+The design of the Cloud control plane has allowed all these additions to be built in a sustainable fashion for the small Cloud team that operates it.
+The core concepts we initially designed for the Cloud control plane have largely remained intact, which is a relief for sure.
 I'm very excited to see where else the team goes with the Sourcegraph Cloud offering, both internally and externally!

 <br />